IBM/event-automation/_tutorials/ep-tutorial-11.md

     You can get the URL for the web console from the `queuemanager-ibm-mq-web` route, and the password from the `platform-auth-idp-credentials` secret.

-    If you have `oc` CLI access to your OpenShift cluster, you can use this:
+    If you have `oc` CLI access to your {{site.data.reuse.openshift}} cluster, you can use the following commands:

     ```sh
     # URL